Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy: Policy Settings and Data

+Information about the policy settings included in the present study are provided in Table \ref{tab:data-details}, and a brief description of the context and problem for each is provided below.
+Note that the machine learning formulation (including outcome measures, train-validation splits, evaluation metrics) and details in each case were determined through careful scoping and collaboration with the partner organization.
+For instance, the top $k$ list size in each case reflects the organization's resource constraints for intervening on entities, while policymaker and stakeholder priorities informed the label definition as well as the sensitive attribute used for measuring fairness.

 \underline{Inmate Mental Health} Seeking to break the cycle of incarceration for individuals with untreated mental health conditions, Johnson County, KS, partnered with us to prioritize limited resources for mental health outreach on individuals at risk of a future jail booking.
-We developed a model of risk for a booking in the next year, focusing on identifying 500 individuals for outreach in a 4-month window based on the resources available to the program.
-Disparities on race and ethnicity are particularly salient in the criminal justice context, and we focused on this attribute in our bias analyses.
+We developed a predictive model of risk for a booking in the next year, focusing on identifying 500 individuals for outreach in a 4-month window based on the resources available to the program.
+Disparities on race and ethnicity are particularly salient in the criminal justice context, and we focused on this attribute in our bias analyses (here, we look either at 2-way results between white and non-white individuals, or 3-way results between white, Black, and Hispanic individuals; individuals in other or unknown racial or ethnic groups make up only 0.4\% of the dataset and were included with white individuals for these analyses).

-\underline{Housing Safety} The Code Enforcement Office in San Jose, CA is tasked with protecting occupants of properties with multiple units (such as apartment buildings) by conducting safety inspections, but doesn't have sufficient staffing to inspect all 4,500 properties every year.
+\underline{Housing Safety} The Code Enforcement Office in San Jose, CA, is tasked with protecting occupants of properties with multiple units (such as apartment buildings) by conducting safety inspections, but doesn't have sufficient staffing to inspect all 4,500 properties every year.
 Using internal data supplied by the program, we developed a model for the risk that a serious violation would be found if a given property were prioritized for inspection.
 We focused on disparities between housing units in higher- and lower-income neighborhoods (median income above or below \$55,000) where considerable disparities were observed in our initial models favoring higher-income areas.

 \underline{Student Outcomes} El Salvador's Ministry of Education seeks to support students to reduce the country's substantial dropout rates (recently as high as 29\% in some years), but the budget for these programs is insufficient to reach every student.
 Student-level data was provided by the Ministry to develop a model of students at risk of dropping out, and our analysis here focuses on identifying the 10,000 highest-risk students in the state of San Salvador.
 The Ministry of Education was concerned with potential disparities in gender, age relative to grade level, and urban-rural divide.
 Initial analyses found large disparities with ``over-age'' students (those at least 2 standard deviations above the mean of their grade level), which we focus on in the present study.